ClinSeq/Clinical-Cancer-Genomics-Course/docs/lab_session/variant_calling.md

-# CALLING GERMLINE- AND SOMATIC MUTATIONS
+# Calling germline- and somatic mutations

 ## Germline variants
 We will start by calling germline variants.
 For this purpose we will use the [GATK HaplotypeCaller](https://gatk.broadinstitute.org/hc/en-us/articles/4414586765723-HaplotypeCaller) from the Broad Institute.
 We will use this tool on the germline DNA bam files that were processed yesterday.